Surveillance Investigation: Complete Guide

 Professional surveillance cameras with telephoto lenses can capture clear images from several hundred feet away.
 This distance allows investigators to remain undetected while still documenting activities in detail.
 The exact distance depends on the environment and equipment used.

 Yes.
-Licensed investigators use night-vision equipment, low-light cameras, and infrared technology to conduct surveillance after dark.
+Qualified providers may use night-vision equipment, low-light cameras, and infrared technology to conduct surveillance after dark.
 Night surveillance is common in infidelity cases, employee misconduct investigations, and other cases where relevant activity occurs in evening hours.

 Simple surveillance operations may require one investigator.
 Complex cases - especially those involving mobile surveillance in urban areas or subjects who are surveillance-aware - benefit from two or more investigators who can rotate positions and switch vehicles.

-Court-admissible surveillance evidence must be: gathered legally in public places, properly timestamped and documented, preserved with an unbroken chain of custody, and presented by a licensed investigator who can testify to its authenticity.
+Court-admissible surveillance evidence must be gathered legally in public places, properly timestamped and documented, preserved with an unbroken chain of custody, and presented by a qualified witness who can testify to its authenticity.

 Signs of surveillance include unfamiliar vehicles parked near your home or office repeatedly, the same person appearing in multiple locations, someone knowing private information, and unusual phone interference.
 If you suspect surveillance, consider a professional TSCM bug sweep.